-verb: to bring to mind what ought to be done, instigate, bring to mind what should not be forgotten, remind, suggest, prompt, teach, ask of a person, remember, to think.
+mone (verb): to bring to mind what ought to be done, instigate, bring to mind what should not be forgotten, remind, suggest, prompt, teach, ask of a person, remember, to think.

 Pinnacles, Perth, Pub and Pilbara is a multimedia work created by Eleanor Peres and composed by Alexander Psaltis (Fabrics) with a yarn about gleaning for ISSUE 01 Backyard of Paradise Journal, an Australian architecture research journal “dissatisfied with the echo chamber that is architectural discourse in Australia”.
 Watch the video.

-emergence is a 2021 winter research exhibition at Tin Sheds Gallery in Sydney.
+emergence was a 2021 winter research exhibition at Tin Sheds Gallery in Sydney.
 It uncovers thirty-five Australian architecture research projects from the archives.
 Curated by Eleanor Peres, Anna Ewald-Rice, Tiffany Liew, Doug Hamersley and Byron Kinnaird.

 climate intervention lexicon rejects geoengineering as a silver-bullet saviour of climate change and instead advocates for a holistic and balanced composition of interventions in response to dangerous carbon emissions.
 This project is a contribution to Strelka Mag’s special edition Revenge of the Real by Eleanor Peres, Tatiana Lyubimova, Vlad Afanasiev and Iani Ziegerman.
 Download the lexicon.